gianscarpe/gianscarpe/README.md

 ### What's up there? 👋

 I'm [Gianluca](https://blog.scarpellini.dev)!
-Visiting Scientist @ IIT, currently working on algorithms for event-based camera at Italian Institute of Technology.
+Ph.D. student @ IIT, currently working on algorithms for event-based camera at Italian Institute of Technology.
 Bother me if you want :)

 This is my [blog](https://blog.scarpellini.dev)